explosion/spacy-course/chapters/chapter3.md

 <opt text="Connect to the spaCy server to compute the result and return it.">

-Incorrect. spaCy computes everything on the machine and doesn't need to connect to any server.
+spaCy computes everything on the machine and doesn't need to connect to any server.

 </opt>